Last updated: 7/23/20

-- Bezel mandrels are used to form bezels and other small shapes.
-These mandrels come in a variety of shapes and are lighter, thinner and smaller than ring or, especially, bracelet mandrels.
+- Bezel mandrels are used to form bezels and other small shapes like fancy jump rings, hollow forms or beads.
+These mandrels come in a variety of shapes and are lighter, thinner, and smaller than ring or, especially, bracelet mandrels.

-You can make teardrop bezels and settings that are square, emerald, oval, round, etc. These small mandrels are also great for making interestingly shaped jump rings and while wrapped with a strip of sandpaper, can be used to sand the interiors of small shapes.
+You can make bezels and settings that are square, emerald, oval, round, etc. Small mandrels are also great for making interestingly shaped jump rings and, if you wrap them with a strip of sandpaper, they can be used to sand the interiors of small shapes.

-There’s also the Rounded Square Ring Mandrel that mimics a finger’s shape.
-The non-round mandrels are a bit trickier to shape rings on as, the center of the ring needs to be spot on, otherwise, the ring will be off center.
+There’s also the Rounded Square Ring Mandrel that mimics a finger’s shape (see illustration, above).
+The non-round mandrels are a bit trickier to shape on as, the center of the ring needs to be spot on, otherwise, the ring will be off-center.
 It takes a bit of practice and even then…

-Other shapes of ring mandrels and forming mandrels:
+Other shapes available for ring, bezel, and other forming mandrels:

 - Cut-Corner – Rectangle